civicrm/civicrm-dev-docs/docs/documentation/markdown.md

 ### Syntax highlighting for code

-*   For code blocks, some platforms (e.g. GitHub) will guess guess the language of the code and automatically apply syntax highlighting to the display.
+*   For code blocks, some platforms (e.g. GitHub) will guess the language of the code and automatically apply syntax highlighting to the display.
 *   To force a particular type of syntax highlighting, use fenced code with a keyword (like `javascript` in this case) as follows:

     ````